-It is required when the geological marker is ill-defined, target tolerances are tight, or the geology so complicated as to make conventional deviated drilling impractical.
+It is required when the geological marker is ill-defined, there are tight target tolerances, or the geology is so complicated as to make conventional deviated drilling impractical.

 LWD Data In Geosteering

 Logging while drilling (LWD) data can help place the horizontal wellbore in the proper position.
 Common LWD data are gamma-ray, resistivity, and density tools.
 Therefore, the directional path of the wellbore can be adjusted based on real-time logging data.
 Many times, these logs are included as part of the drilling program.

 One of the major problems when drilling horizontal wells in thin formations is establishing the well trajectory calculations as horizontal in the objective formation.
 It is often the case that despite the best efforts of the well site personnel, the well becomes horizontal immediately above or below the target in the reservoir.
 The productive hole can be lost in establishing the well in the reservoir.

 - As illustrated in Figure 1(a), geosteering enables the geological marker above the reservoir to be recognized and the final build horizontal adjusted accordingly.
 Typically, gamma-ray and resistivity tools identify marker formations above the producing formation.

 - Figure 1(b) illustrates that only 10 to 15 feet of reservoir thicknesses are drilled.
 When drilling horizontally within such tight tolerances, approaching geological boundaries must be recognized early, and an appropriate directional drilling response is taken.
 Resistivity and gamma-ray logs are frequently affected by formations over and underlying the reservoir, thereby allowing the position of a boundary to be determined without exiting the reservoir.
 Drilling of the formations is invariably complicated by varying formation dip angles, varying reservoir thickness, and small faults.